 Advantages of Keeping Tenants During the Sale in Maryland

-Additional benefits include appealing to investors who may prefer a property with tenants.
+Other benefits include appealing to investors who may prefer a property with tenants.
 When new landlords have renters, they can start making money without having to search and evaluate new tenants.
 With this ready-made investment opportunity, the property may sell faster and for a better price.
-Reliable tenants can present the home in lived-in conditions, which may appeal to purchasers interested in space usage.
+Reliable tenants can present the home in lived-in conditions, which may appeal to buyers interested in space usage.

 Keeping tenants during the sale makes it easier to keep the property up and secure.
 Tenants stop vandalism and keep the property from getting worse.
 During property management, it’s important to communicate well with tenants and not have too many showings.
 Management can help tenants work together and make it easier to acquire.